 Where to apply for a tourist visa

-There are three places in the Netherlands where you may apply for a Russian business visa:
+There are four places in the Netherlands where you may apply for a Russian business visa:

 1. The Consular section of the Russian Embassy (Scheveningseweg 2, 2517 KT Den Haag, map):